 Our recommendation for sidelight window treatments: Plantation shutters.
 Not only do they offer your home classy looks and unmatched privacy, but they’re also easily custom-built for long, thin sidelight windows.

-French doors are a common sight opening up to decks or patios.
-Since they’re double doors, hinged, and typically have large glass panels New Brunswick homeowners have a great opportunity to add style and light control.
+French doors are a typical sight opening up to decks or patios.
+Since they’re double doors, hinged, and typically have large glass panels New Brunswick residents have a great opportunity to add style and light control.
 French doors open and shut often, so they need a durable window treatment that will still let you control the amount of light you let into your home.

 Our recommendation for French door window treatments: Plantation shutters.
 Since they’re installed directly onto the window frame and are incredibly resilient, shutters are a great solution for French doors.
 Their classic style and energy-efficiency are added benefits for your French door.

 Octagonal windows are some of the most interesting and attention-grabbing windows we see in New Brunswick homes.
 With their special geometry, you would be careless to obscure them with a square window treatment like curtains or blinds.
 Rather, pick a window treatment that’s able to be custom-fit to the window’s unique shape so you’re always able to get the benefits of your octagonal window.

 Our recommendation for octagonal window treatments: Plantation shutters and window film.
 Shutters are customized to fit perfectly in an octagon frame, preserving its unique shape and appeal.
 Similarly, window film adheres directly to the window glass, maintaining the octagonal window’s awesome shape on full display.